New York Residential Lease Agreement

 Landlord’s Name and Address Guarantees smooth communication and payment of rent in the event of any unusual situations.
 Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

 Late/Returned Check Fees Discloses details about late or returned check fees, if the landlord wants the option of charging them.
-In New York there is a late fee limit of $50 or 5% of the rent amount, whichever is greater.
+New York limits late fees to $50 or 5% of the rent amount, whichever is less.
 Returned check fees are limited to $20 per returned check.

 Medical Marijuana Use Provides rules or restrictions for tenant use of medical marijuana on the property.
 Some laws allow landlords to restrict marijuana usage to non-smoking methods only, or to designated smoking areas which do not risk interfering with other premises.